 Double Major Vs. Dual Degree

-Double Major means that you must fulfill the ‘major requirements’ as described for that department (refer to the Undergraduate catalog for details).
+Double Major means that you must fulfill the ‘major requirements’ as described for that department (refer to the Undergraduate catalog or Degree Navigator for details).
 Generally, a second major is in the area of 30 credits.
-You would remain a School 14 student, but you would have the second major denoted on your transcript.
+You would remain a School 14 student, but you would have the second major noted on your transcript.
 Double majors do NOT appear on your diploma, but your final official transcript will note the completion of the second major and you can market this information on your resume.

 Dual Degree means that you have to actually apply to the School of Arts and Sciences (SAS) and be accepted.
 After you are accepted, you must fulfill all requirements for the BA or BS for SAS.
 This is a more involved process and includes additional work on top of the ~30 credits for the major.
-For example, SAS requires that you take additional non-western humanities courses, as well as completing a minor in a H/SS area IF you choose a technical major (like math or computer science) as your 2nd degree.
+For example, SAS requires that you take additional SAS Core courses, as well as completing a minor in a H/SS area IF you choose a technical major (like math or computer science) as your 2nd degree.
 You would receive two separate degrees/diplomas, one from each school.
-If you do not complete both degrees concurrently (example, you have a few classes left for you BA, and you decide to graduate with just your BS from Engineering), you may NOT come back at a later date to finish your remaining classes and obtain the second degree.
-To apply for a Dual Degree, visit B100 to schedule an appointment with a Dean in B100.
+If you do not complete both degrees concurrently (example, you have a few classes left for your BA, and you decide to graduate with just your BS from Engineering), you may NOT come back at a later date to finish your remaining classes and obtain the second degree.
+To apply for a Dual Degree, visit B-100 to schedule an appointment with a Dean in B-100.

 For either option, refer to the department in which you want to get the major/degree for advice on course selection.
-The RU catalog and departmental websites are also a good first points of contact for details on the required courses for a major in a specific area.
-Once this informatino has been reviewed completely, see a Dean in B100 for assistance.
+Degree Navigator, the RU catalog, and departmental websites are also good first points of contact for details on the required courses for a major in a specific area.
+Once this information has been reviewed completely, see a Dean in B-100 for assistance.